ZZZank/ModTemplatez/README.md

 # ModTemplatez

-An Architectury Loom based template workspace for Minecraft Forge mod targeting.
+An Architectury Loom based template workspace for Minecraft Forge mod development.

 This mod template is initially configured to provide support for 1.16 Forge mod developing, but you can easily change supported version by modifying `gradle.properties`